 Other Options to Sync Your Obsidian Vault

-You may already use a file syncing service and are wondering if you can use it to sync your Obsidian Notes Vault.
+You may already use a file syncing service and wonder if you can use it to sync your Obsidian Notes Vault.
 Here are the most common options.

 Obsidian Sync